Events

 Come celebrate World Migratory Bird Day and Global Big Day with us!

-We will enjoy a walk around the Bell Street (Wilson’s) marsh on Saturday May 10 at 10 a.m.
+We will enjoy a walk around the Bell Street (Wilson’s) Marsh on Saturday, May 10 at 10 AM.
 Please meet at the corner of Bell Street and Bond Street; and parking is available along Bond Street.
 The trail is rated as easy to navigate and the terrain is level with the exception of the first 100 metres where we must descend from Bell Street to the marsh.

-Everyone is welcome and participants of the apps workshop held on May 8th will be encouraged to use their newly acquired skills to identify and record our bird sightings to contribute to the Global Big Day citizen science event.
+Everyone is welcome and participants of the apps workshop held on May 8 will be encouraged to use their newly acquired skills to identify and record our bird sightings to contribute to the Global Big Day citizen science event.

 May 14 Movie Night